 Beyond all this structure, we have each fledgling set their own goals for the program, crafting it to the specific needs of their startup.
 Fledge is the type of program where the more you put in, the more you get out.
 And its the type of program where we eagerly ask the participants to push us to deliver more.

-All this takes place either in Seattle or Lima, two of the world’s great cities for clean, green, socially conscious startups, and social good in general.
+All this takes place either in Seattle, Lima, Barcelona, Vancouver, or Padua, some of the world’s great cities for clean, green, socially conscious startups, and social good in general.

 In Seattle, Fledge takes place inside Impact Hub Seattle, part of the global Impact Hub network of community spaces for social good, includes visits to other centers of entrepreneurship around the city, and and to stave off the intensity during the week, we encourage the fledglings to take the weekends off, exploring the wonders of Puget Sound, the Cascade and Olympic mountains.
 A city where its possible to ski, sail, hike, and climb all in a single day.